Already huge in China, Tuputech pitches its AI that identifies porn and violence stateside

 Companies using the service will send discrete images along as they’re uploaded to the site… or take random screen grabs at five second intervals if it’s a video.

-Tuputech has a second manual phase that it will use to send a picture to a client for review if the content is what Leonard described as borderline.
+Tuputech has a second manual phase that it will use to send a picture to a client for review if the content is what Mingqiang described as borderline.

-“We have a second phase of manual addition to decide whether the nudity is prohibited or acceptable,” Leonard said through a translator.
+“We have a second phase of manual addition to decide whether the nudity is prohibited or acceptable,” Mingqiang said through a translator.
 “If it is only a little bit naked.
 That [acceptability] would be decided in the manual additional phase.”

-There are some impressive researchers who are working with Leonard on the technology, including Xiao Fei He, the former head of the research institute established by the ride-sharing service Didi.
+There are some impressive researchers who are working with Mingqiang on the technology, including Xiao Fei He, the former head of the research institute established by the ridesharing service Didi.

-In China, some companies are relying almost exclusively on Tuputech and have reduced their auditing manpower by as much as 90%.
+In China, some companies are relying almost exclusively on Tuputech, and have reduced their auditing manpower by as much as 90 percent.
 In a release, the company cited its use at Musical.ly as an example.
-There, the company has eliminated 95% of its human labor efforts to manage uploaded images and videos and today only 1% of their videos now require manual review.
+There, the company has eliminated 95 percent of its human labor efforts to manage uploaded images and videos, and today only 1 percent of their videos now require manual review.

-“Our goal is to remove some of the stress and pressure that comes with the day-to-day operations of running a massive online business,” said Leonard in a statement.
+“Our goal is to remove some of the stress and pressure that comes with the day-to-day operations of running a massive online business,” said Mingqiang in a statement.
 “We take online image and content review off your plate.
 A company’s manual review becomes 1% of their time so they can focus on more important things and keep moving their company forward.”

 Tuputech has raised $10 million in financing from Chinese investors like Northern Light Venture Capital and Morningside Venture Capital.
 Its last round closed in April 2016.Featured Image: Bryce Durbin